 Failing to adhere to prescribed medication plans can result in symptoms becoming worse and even life-threatening.
 Moreover, when treatments are not taken as prescribed, they cannot work their full effect and there is also an increased risk of side-effects.
 For these reasons, apps like CareClinic are powerful tools.

 CareClinic sends reminders for each medication added to the treatment plan.
 Still, medication adherence requires the efforts of the patient.
 Many patients find it difficult to adjust to the usage of technology for medication management.
-It can be confusing to learn all of the features but, fortunately, CareClinic has a user-friendly interface which is simple to learn and utilize.
+It can be confusing to learn all of the features but, fortunately, CareClinic has a user-friendly interface that is simple to learn and utilize.

 As one becomes familiar with the features of the application, he/she will also feel comfortable creating a treatment plan and adding all of the medications that he/she is taking.
 The familiarity of the application will eliminate the anxiety many people experience when using new tools.
 CareClinic simply lays out the steps to follow about how to take his/her medication exactly according to the prescribed treatment plan.